 When I was a kid, I thought Venus flytraps really did come from Venus.
 Their gaping bifold jaws with spiky fringed "teeth" seemed alien enough, but when an insect landed on that enticing pink center and the trap closed with lightning speed, well, that was exciting!
-Growing an actual Venus flytrap in the house seemed like a superhuman feat.
-Luckily, it's not difficult if you know the rules.
+Growing Venus flytraps indoors seemed like a superhuman feat.
+Luckily, it's not difficult if you know how to grow a Venus flytrap.

 Instead of originating one planet away from Earth, Venus flytraps (Dionaea muscipula) are perennials native to boggy areas of coastal North and South Carolina.
 They grow in moist, acidic soils in full sun, but only survive winter outdoors in Zones 8-10.
 Gardeners in colder-winter climates should grow Venus flytraps in a moist environment, such as a terrarium, that can go indoors during winter.